yag-im/portsvc/README.md

     /mnt/appstor

-Make sure it contains a `media` folder with following structure:
+Make sure it contains a `media` folder with a following structure:

     media/
         covers/